Federal Aid Programs

 Unsubsidized Federal Direct Stafford Loan

 Unsubsidized Student Loans are federally guaranteed loans that are available for students who desire to pursue education, but lack the financial resources to do so.
 These loans are not based on financial need.
 Interest on the unsubsidized student loans starts to accrue as soon as the loan is disbursed to the school.
 The federal government does not pay the interest on the loan while the student is in school.
 These are fixed interest loans and a student is not required to start making repayments while he or she is in school.
-Students are not required to make interest or principal payments until 6 months after graduation.
+Students are not required to make interest or principal payments until 6 months after graduation or dropping below half-time.
 These loans can be used to pay for the total expenses of your education: tuition, housing, reading materials, and other expenses related to studies.

 Student loan borrowers are responsible for all interest that accrues on the loan while in school, in grace, and during deferment periods.
 The student may elect to make interest payments while in school to avoid the capitalization of interest and to lower the overall repayment debt.
 Loan repayment will begin six months after the student leaves school or attends less than half time.